ahmetyusufbirdir03/ahmetyusufbirdir03/README.md

   [
     "Deepen knowledge in backend and mobile application development", "Learn Angular and Vue.js",
-    "Learn mode about responsive design",
+    "Learn more about responsive design",
   ]
 hobbies:
   [